Nickel vs. Brass Casings for Carry Ammo and Reloading

 More Expensive

-Less Malleable
+Less Elastic

-Potential To Damage Reloading Dies or Firearms
+Potential to Damage Reloading Dies or Firearms

 Can You Reload Nickel Cases?